Loading...

 Submit a written request to your HOA.
 Under § 720.303(5)(a), they must provide access to official records within 10 business days.
 They cannot require you to state a reason for your request.
 If they wrongfully deny access, they face damages of $50 per day with a $500 minimum.

 HB 657 is a 2026 reform bill that passed the Florida House 108-2 on March 5, 2026.
-If enacted, it would allow homeowners to dissolve their HOA with a supermajority vote, create a dedicated Community Associations Court for faster dispute resolution, impose criminal penalties on board members who withhold records (up to $5,000 per violation), and eliminate pre-suit mediation requirements.
-As of March 2026, the Senate companion bill has stalled.
+If enacted, it would allow homeowners to dissolve their HOA with a supermajority vote, create a dedicated Community Associations Court for faster dispute resolution, impose civil penalties on board members who withhold records (up to $5,000 per violation), and eliminate pre-suit mediation requirements.
+The bill had no Senate companion and died in the Senate Rules Committee when the 2026 session ended on March 13, 2026.
 The bill does not change existing homeowner protections under HB 1203.

-As of March 2026, the Senate companion to HB 657 has stalled despite the House passing it 108-2.
-The bill faces opposition from HOA management companies and some community association attorneys.
-Even if the Senate version does not pass this session, the overwhelming House support signals that further Florida HOA reform is likely in future sessions.
+HB 657 died in the Senate Rules Committee — it had no Senate companion — when the 2026 session ended on March 13, 2026, despite the House passing it 108-2.
+The bill faced opposition from HOA management companies and some community association attorneys.
+Although it did not become law this session, the overwhelming House support signals that further Florida HOA reform is likely in future sessions.
 Current protections under HB 1203 and Chapter 720 remain fully in effect regardless.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.